What is recovery coaching?

 Are the fees negotiable?

 Coaching takes time and mental effort to do well, and I charge enough to make it financially sustainable for me.
 If you’re in a financially difficult situation, though, and the standard fees are unmanageable for you, please get in touch and we’ll see whether we can work out a solution, for example by adjusting the standard template in some way.
-I also offer discounts for bookings of 12 weeks’ coaching or more.
+I also offer a 10% discount for bookings of 12 weeks’ coaching or more.

 How can my friends and family help?